-In most cases, Terpenes will need to be introduced after the extraction process.
+In most cases, Terpenes will need to be introduced after the extraction process to add back the aroma and flavor of the original plant matter.
 Some producers will extract these terpenes and introduce them to the weed oil after purging, while many use artificial flavors.
-Whether C02 or BHO extracted, artificial flavors cost much less than the real thing (all our extract products will make this distinction) because Terpenes are the flavor and aroma molecules, naturally found in plant resins.
+Whether C02 or BHO extracted, artificial flavors cost much less than the real thing because Terpenes are the flavor and aroma molecules, naturally found in plant resins.

 C02 typically tests somewhere between 70 and 85 percent.
 Advocates will argue that you’re less likely to inhale unwanted pollutants like butane.
-In some circles, it is considered to be the cleanest method of extracting cannabinoids because it’s organic state is non-toxic and functions as a carbohydrate for certain plant life.
+So in some circles, it is considered to be the cleanest method of extracting cannabinoids because its organic state is non-toxic and functions as a carbohydrate for certain plant life.

 The THC content is typically higher when derived from the BHO process, in the 80 to 90 percent range, and the flavor profile remains intact much more than C02 because the flower is not completely stripped down to its cannabinoid matter.
-While the stigma behind BHO proposes the likelihood of butane remnants, any product sold on PRIMO will be 100% solvent free and equally as clean as C02.
+While the stigma behind BHO proposes the likelihood of butane remnants, either process will most likely require solvents at some point.

 - C02 Oil does not require any petroleum and is therefore considered a clean, safe, non-toxic method of extraction.

 - C02 Extraction strips away all terpenes and flavor profiles.